artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 Therefore, I created an extensive Exit Survey in Qualtrics to mine this data.
 The survey questions asked the leaving employee about all aspects of their time with the company.
 Some topics included:

-   - Why they are leaving?
+   - Why are employees leaving?
    - What they thought of the company?
    - Their impressions about their manager and colleagues?
    - Whether company benefits (health, vision, dependency) were adequate.